Mathematics (Joint Honours)

 Why choose this course?

-- You can combine Mathematics with one or two other subjects for this joint honours degree, such as Accounting, Business Management, English, or Human Resource Management.
+- You can combine Mathematics with one other subject for this Joint Honours degree, such as Accounting, Business Management, English, or Sport and Exercise Studies.

-- A maths degree will give you excellent employment prospects.
+- A Mathematics degree will give you excellent employment prospects.

 UCAS code: Y002